A Series of Unfortunate Events: Plot

 The series follows the adventures of three orphaned siblings.
 Lemony Snicket documents their lives and explains to the readers that very few positive things happen to the children.

-The series begins when the orphans are alone at a beach, where they receive news that their parents have been killed in a fire that also destroyed the family mansion.
+The series begins when the orphans are alone at a beach, where they receive news that their parents have perished in a fire that also destroyed the family mansion.
 In The Bad Beginning, they are sent to live with a distant relative named Count Olaf after briefly living with Mr. Poe, a banker in charge of the orphans' affairs.
 The siblings discover that Count Olaf intends to get his hands on the enormous Baudelaire fortune, which Violet is to inherit when she reaches the age of eighteen.
-In the first book, Olaf attempts to marry Violet to steal the Baudelaire fortune, doing so by pretending that the marriage is the storyline for his latest play.
-The plan falls through when Violet uses her non-dominant hand to sign the marriage document, thus causing the marriage to be invalidated.
+In the first book, Olaf attempts to marry Violet to steal the Baudelaire fortune, doing so by pretending that the marriage is the storyline for his latest play, involving the oblivious Justice Strauss.
+The plan falls through when Violet uses her non-dominant left hand to sign the marriage document, thus causing the marriage to be invalidated.
 After the crowd realizes, Olaf manages to escape with his henchmen.

-In the following six books, Olaf disguises himself, finds the children, and, with help from his many accomplices, tries to steal their fortune, committing arson, murder, and other crimes.
-In books eight through twelve, the orphans adopt disguises while on the run from the police after Count Olaf frames them for a murder he has committed.
+In the following six books, Olaf disguises himself, finds the children, and, with help from his many accomplices, tries to steal their fortune, committing arson, murder, and other crimes before the children expose his identity by revealing a tattoo of an eye on his ankle.
+In The Vile Village, Lemony's brother Jacques is mistaken as Count Olaf, and is murdered by the real Olaf, who frames the Baudelaires for the murder.
+In all of the following books, the orphans adopt disguises while on the run from the police.
 The Baudelaires routinely try to get help from Mr. Poe, but he, like many of the adults in the series, is oblivious to the dangerous reality of the children's situation.